NinaKong/Case-Study/README.md

 #Case Study

-This is the case study using ReactJS, Bootstrap, and LESS
+Using ReactJS, Bootstrap, and LESS

 ## Instructions